Update: Our Google Pixel XL review includes Google Daydream View VR headset testing and details on where to find the Google Pixel XL in stock.

 Google has thrown a lot into the Pixel XL design, but there’s one thing you won’t find: an annoying camera bump.
 The rear camera is completely flush with the glass plate on the back, a design feat that Apple and Samsung have yet to achieve.

 Unfortunately, the Google Pixel XL doesn’t live up to those manufacturers' waterproofing standards.
 Its IP53 rating means you can’t get this one wet, never mind accidentally dunk it in the sink, pool or toilet.
+That's a deal breaker for the clumsy among us.

 On the front, surrounding the 5.5-inch display is a rather big 'chin' for a phone that contains no physical home button.
 All of the face buttons are on-screen, while the riveted sleep/wake button and smooth volume rocker are on the right side.